AI-League/grt_blog/rubric.md

 title: Rubric
 ---

 The objective of this rubric is to provide a structured way to quickly grade responses at the event.
 One of the main concerns we have is being swamped with submissions.
 This will act as a guide to help both you and us.
 Think of this as being a crude CVSS score for just this event.
 If we were doing this for real we'd have something more complicated that helps downstream consumers of your report to understand it's impacts.
-As part of the point of the GRT2 is that we're trying to figure out what that more complicated version, we're keeping it simple and oriented at you.
+As part of the point of the GRT2 is that we're trying to figure out what that more complicated version is, we're keeping it simple and oriented at you.

 We have 3 categories for grading a report